jessicarush/javascript-notes/objects.md

 - Getters can return different values using conditionals.
 - In a getter, we can access the properties of the calling object using this.

-Keep in mind when using getter (and setter) methods is that properties cannot share the same name as the getter/setter function.
+Keep in mind when using getter (and setter) methods, regular properties cannot share the same name as the getter/setter function.
 If we do so, then calling the method will result in an infinite call stack error.

 ```javascript
 let plant = {